 Montgomery County Same-Sex Child Custody Attorney

 How ever your child came into your life, preserving that relationship is obviously important to you during divorce proceedings.
-If you are an LGBT individual who is worried about issues regarding parentage or how to establish your rights in a custody case, please contact the Law Offices of Sheryl Rentz, P.C. at (866) 290-9292.
+If you are an LGBTQ individual who is worried about issues regarding parentage or how to establish your rights in a custody case, please contact the Law Offices of Sheryl Rentz, P.C. at (610) 645-0100.
 Our empathetic and knowledgeable Pennsylvania same-sex child custody attorney will work to put your mind at ease while defending your parental rights during negotiations and within the courtroom.

 The courts will ultimately argue on behalf of the best interests of your child and attempt to assign a custody ruling that benefits them, no matter what your sexual orientation is.
 The arguments around child custody are relatively the same for same-sex parents as they are for heterosexual parents, but the unique processes by which same-sex couples become parents may raise questions about parentage.

 Adoption: Same-sex adoption is no different than heterosexual adoption in terms of the adoption process.
 Once you have completed the necessary adoption proceedings, both parents will have their names placed on the child’s birth certificate to establish legal parentage.
 It is important to ensure that you are legally named the child’s parent in the adoption process to ensure that you have a legal right to custody in the case of a divorce.

 Stepparents: Sometimes an LGBTQ individual will have children from a previous marriage.
 If the child’s other biological parent is not a major part of their life, then the non-biological parent may claim stepparent rights for visitation and custody.
 When the other biological parent has no legal rights to custody, has been denied custody in previous legal procedures, or has passed away, the non-biological parent may also adopt the child and establish a legal basis for custody.